Wedding Photography at Bristol Register Office/Old Council House

 The ornate entrance to the Old Council House is on Corn Street and provides one of Bristol’s best backdrops for group wedding photos.

 Grade II listed, the Old Council House is home to Bristol Register Office.
-Located on the corner of Corn Street in the city’s historic heart, over 1000 weddings and civil partnerships take place at Bristol Register Office every year.
+Located on the corner of Corn Street in the city’s historic heart, over 1000 weddings and civil partnerships occur at Bristol Register Office every year.
 It’s not difficult to see why.

-I took this lovely portrait in Bristol Register Office’s Lantern Room.
-Photographers can’t shoot the signing, but this was the next best thing.
+I took this lovely portrait in Bristol Register Office’s Lantern Room when the couple signed the register.
+Unfortunately, photographers’ couldn’t shoot the signing, but this was the next best thing.

 With its neoclassical facade and grand, sweeping staircase, the venue is a photographer’s dream, and there’s always something new to discover on each visit.

-Prices for Wedding Photography at Bristol Register Office
+Prices for Wedding Photography at the Bristol Register Office

 Bristol Register Office Wedding Photography Rooms